Built-in sat navs explained

 Built-in sat navs now come as standard on many cars or as part of an upgraded trim package, but if the model you’re interested in doesn’t have one as standard, a sat nav can nearly always be specified as an option.
 Prices vary enormously, from a few hundred pounds to well over £1,000 for the most advanced models, partly because they can only be selected as part of a high-end multimedia system.
 Built-in sat navs can help a car retain value, particularly on more premium models, where buyers expect one to be included.

 Dedicated sat navs cost anywhere between £60 and £350, and you can pick up a Best Buy sat nav for as little as £70.

 Sat nav apps tend to be cheaper than dedicated devices, and we’ve even found a Best Buy that offers 50 free miles of navigation per month.
-If cost is important, see our pick of the best cheap sat navs for 2017.
+If cost is important, see our pick of the best cheap sat navs.